What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 Lifestyle Approaches

 • Weight management: Weight loss may reduce facial fullness for some patients who have weight to lose.
+Be careful with this though.
+Losing weight too quickly can result in ‘Ozempic face’.

 • Reducing salt intake: Can minimise facial bloating that contributes to fuller cheeks